 Baby bottle: if your babe uses a specific bottle teat then I would recommend taking it with you, as well as the FORMULA that you use as again, the hospital may not stock it.
 If they do stock it, they will make it up using theirs so that you can save some money and use yours when you get home!

 - Portable white noise machine: I have the baby sleep school white noise machine and it is a game changer!!
 Not only for at home, but on the go as well!!
 It’s good if you can keep as much ‘normal’ as possible for your babe so that they feel as comfortable as they can whilst they are sick.

 - Comforter: If your baby has a favourite teddy, BRING IT!!
 Oh the wonders of a calming teddy!
-Oh also, cheeky side note (we sell gorgeous cuddle bunnies that would be perfect for this) See our website!!
+Oh also, cheeky side note (we sell sweet comforters and lovey's that you might like) See our website!!

 - Toy: I would recommend bringing at least one if not more small age appropriate toys, don't go too overboard, but at least have something with you that can entertain them when just waiting around all day.

 - Blue Book: This is SA's child and youth health book that you are given at birth (other states have different colours).
 Don't worry too much if you cant find it on the day, but its always useful to have for up to date weights etc.

 So Mumma's to put it simply ... you don't need a whole lotta stuff for your little ones, just enough to get through a night or two.